TorchLean

 That strictness is a design choice.
 Broadcasting is useful when it is intended, but a training loss with predictions shaped [batch, 1] and targets shaped [batch] is often a modeling bug.
 TorchLean does not try to guess whether the right convention is one-hot encoding, a singleton-dimension squeeze, a different loss, or a different model head.

 The same shape discipline appears at the model level.
-A small classifier states its input and output shapes before it ever runs:
+A compact classifier states its input and output shapes before it ever runs:

 ]